-WAIVED CREDIT - "WV"
+Waived Credit - "WV"

 There are some situations that allow the Director of Education to waive a class.
 The student must request a waiver in writing and give the necessary supporting documentation requested by the Director of Education.
 This must all be completed BEFORE the student begins classes.
 After receipt of the request and supporting documentation the Director of Education may allow the class to be waived.
 The student must; however, make up that credit with additional electives.
-This process allows the student to receive recognition for a class that they have earned for life experience.
+This process allows the student to receive recognition for a class that they have earned from education and/or life experience.
 The total number of clock hours necessary to graduate remains the same.

-TRANSFER CREDIT - "T"
+Transfer Credit - "T"